Thinking about starting up a new e-commerce store, but unsure which platform to use?

 Source: WooCommerce

-WooCommerce is an open-source e-commerce plugin for WordPress, enabling users to build and manage an online store within their existing WordPress site.
+WooCommerce is an open-source e-commerce plugin for WordPress, enabling users to build and manage a store directly within their WP installation.

 Features